Medicare MAC Audit

 Our services for MAC audits include:

-- Advice for responding to auditors and preserving records during the audit
+- Advice for responding to auditors and preserving medical records during the audit

 - Coaching and training for key personnel to prevent mistakes that could have costly consequences